China Poses Greater Challenges to US Than Cold War: Deputy Secretary of State

 “Russia is providing China with ‘submarine operations, activities of aeronautical design, including stealth; that also involves capacities on missile capabilities,’” McCaul said while quoting Campbell’s remarks following talks with European Union and NATO counterparts earlier this month.

-McCaul told Campbell that he couldn’t agree more with his assessment that “countering the CCP must be our top priority.”
+McCaul told Campbell, “I couldn’t agree with you more that countering the CCP must be our top priority.”

 Read More